wilkox/thesis/compile/style_notes.md

 - As a general rule, Australian English spellings should be used: so "oxidise" rather than "oxidize"; "sulphonate" rather than "sulfonate".
 - However, an exception can be made when the word forms part of a name already in the literature: so the GSO are the "Gammaproteobacterial Sulfur Oxidizers".

+#Active vs passive voice
+- Past tense constructions in the passive voice are standard in scientific writing for describing a procedure performed in the first person: so "the samples wer collected", not "we collected the samples".
+- However, this unnecessarily obfuscates meaning when in the third person: so "Smith et al. (2001) collected samples".

 #Quotation marks
 - Double quotation marks, typeset using LaTeX's "``" and "''" commands, should always be used for quotations.
 - Double quotation marks should always be used for use-mention distinctions.

-#id est, exempli gratia and et cetera (i.e., e.g. and etc.)
+#id est, exempli gratia and et cetera
 - Because LaTeX will treat the periods in these forms as full stops, an escaped space should be added to form "i.e.\ ", "e.g.\ " and "etc.\ ".
 Note the space after the "\".
 Do not use this with the "citep" command; LaTeX will handle correct spacing for e.g. "\citep[e.g]{smith2001}".
 - Neither "i.e." nor "e.g." should be followed by a comma.
+- As these expressions have long passed into English, they should never be italicised.

 #Headings (chapter, section etc.)
 - Only the first word of a heading should be capitalised.
-- Acronyms in headings should be expanded.
+- Acronyms in headings should be expanded and the initialisation not given.

 #Approximately, greater than, less than and plus/minus signs
 - "Approximately" should be denoted with a tilde (\textapprox), with no space between the sign and the number.